 We know children receive a healthy breakfast each morning.
-With the Day School being a half day program, snacks must not extend past 10 minutes so not to disrupt the routine of the day.
+With the Day School being a half day program, snack must not extend past 10 minutes so not to disrupt the routine of the day.
 Snack time is just that- a quick snack to carry them through until lunch.

-For many reasons (time consuming for staff, not as healthy as some parents prefer, etc.), parents will be asked to provide a morning snack for their child.
+Parents are asked to provide a morning snack for their child.
 Snacks should be small and healthy.
 Remember this is a quick snack, not a mid-morning meal; one or 2 small items are plenty.
-Also, please send a labeled plastic water bottle or cup.
-You may send it empty, and we will be glad to fill it with water.
+Also, please send a labeled plastic water bottle or cup with only water.
+You may send it empty and we will be glad to fill it.
 Please do not send metal or "Yeti" style cups.
 They can make lots of noise which may cause students who have sensory issues to be uncomfortable.
 First Presbyterian Day School is a nut-free facility.
-Please do not send any items with nuts.
-We also have a staff member with a severe orange allergy.
-For their protection, we ask that you avoid sending oranges.
+Please do not send any items with nuts or processed in a nut facility.
+We, also, have a staff member with a severe orange allergy.
+For their protection, we ask that you avoid sending oranges or fruit items that may contain oranges.

 Suggestions for snacks: goldfish, graham crackers, pretzels, small fruit, dry cereal, cheese, crackers, veggie straws or cut up vegetables.
 But remember, one or 2 items is plenty.

-Many of you like to send treats for holidays or your child's birthday.
+Many of you like to send treats for holiday or your child's birthday.
 Please talk with your child's teacher before sending items in so we don't get multiple treats on the same day.
 Remember for health and safety concerns, all shared treats must be store bought and nut free.
 Thank you!
 We love these special treats you bring us!